 Option Two - PTZOptics USB camera

 Alternatively, you could use a camera built specifically for live streaming with the USB functionality built in.
 That’s what I have here in my setup.
-I’m grateful for PTZOptics sending me this to show you.
-This camera cost $1800, but there are a ton of benefits to it versus using a cheap camcorder.
+I’m grateful for PTZOptics sending me this camera to show you.

 Here’s what I love about it and why I think it’s worth price tag.
 It’s compact.
 At our church, we will place it on a tripod toward the back of the room near our sound console.
 It can be controlled remotely via remote control, and it can also be automated with Ableton Live.
 No camera operator is necessary.
 The image quality is excellent.
 The image sensor has excellent dynamic range, meaning details are retained in the highlights and shadows.
 The zoom is optical, so when we start zooming in it won't get all grainy like what you would see with digital zoom.